Indian Ocean Drive pinnacles

 With The Triffids playing their popular Wide Open Road on the radio, setting a fine driving mood before we even left Perth and hit the Mitchell Freeway, one thing was assured, it was going to be a great trip to Pinnacles.

 Though the weather could have been more favourable than rain, during the peak winter season in Western Australia what better can you expect?
 The sun was still periodically peeking between the clouds giving the tiny rain droplets a crystal shine.
-A few quick and timely rainbows were moreover adding to the charm.
+A few quick and timely rainbows added to the charm.

 I couldn’t be more excited about the famous Indian Ocean Drive and exploring Perth Pinnacles.